Irishbecky91/Funny_Bones/README.md

 </details>

-- Inputing a word that is too long or too short will display a message to the user telling them the word is not a valid guess.
+- Inputting a word that is too long or too short will display a message to the user telling them the word is not a valid guess.

 <details>
 <summary>Word Input Error</summary>